ravirun/misfit-ravi/README.md

 ---

 *Building something timeless, one video at a time.*
-*Thursday, Week 2, July 2026 - Nano Creator Phase*
+*Friday, Week 2, July 2026 - Nano Creator Phase*